chakra-ui/chakra-loader/README.md

 ```

 ### Usage
-If you're using Vue CLI to for your Chakra project, import the `ChakraLoaderPlugin` from the `chakra-loader` package and add it to your `vue.config.js` file.
+If you're using webpack with Vue CLI or Nuxt.js for your Chakra project, import the `ChakraLoaderPlugin` from the `chakra-loader` package and add it to your `vue.config.js` file.

+**With Vue CLI**
 ```js
 /* vue.config.js */